ckolts/budget_problem/README.md

 To get started:
 * Create a GitHub repository
-* Invite builtschlegel, as a collaborator
+* Add the following as collaborators to your Github: @BFreeNashville, @ronnielankford, @JoshCrosby
 * Dig in!

 # Background